-Secured video meetings, encrypted group chats, and automated, cloud document collaboration platforms have contributed to a seamless transition.
+Secured video meetings, encrypted group chats, and automated cloud document collaboration platforms have contributed to a seamless transition.

-Moreover, REI, a massive outdoor retailer has announced that its employees will be working remotely for an indefinite time period.
-The company has even decided to sell its unused, eight acre campus.
+Moreover, REI, a massive outdoor retailer, has announced that its employees will be working remotely for an indefinite time period.
+The company has even decided to sell its unused, eight-acre campus.

 Amidst the pandemic, Spotify focused on creating a flexible working culture built on dependence, communication, teamwork, and acknowledgment.
-The global music streaming company has given its employees the liberty to work from any place they like, while ensuring that the company invests in safety and continuous growth of each and every personnel.
+The global music streaming company has given its employees the liberty to work from any place they like while ensuring that the company invests in the safety and continuous growth of each and every personnel.

 Spotify will be adopting two interesting WFH modules this summer that are:

 The company’s employees can choose to work from home, office, or even a combination of two.
 This policy mandates strict COVID-19 SOPs implementation while offering workers an opportunity to balance a combination of home and office work modes.